hackclub/hackclub/workshops/kuizzy/README.md

 Explanation:

 * We're printing "A user connected!" every time a user connects to our WebSocket.
 * `app.use(express.static('public'))` serves all files in the public directory.
-This automatically sends the `index.html` file to whoever vists your repl preview link, and sends the `index.html` inside `host` to whoever visits `https://your-repl-link/host`.
+This automatically sends the `index.html` file to whoever visits your repl preview link, and sends the `index.html` inside `host` to whoever visits `https://your-repl-link/host`.
 It also serves the CSS and JS files present inside public which are referenced by the `index.html` files.

 Next, let's setup the data.
 Below the `require` statements, add your questions (The one's you'll use for your Kuizzy) in the following format: